 3240a, Spatial Concepts of Japan: Their Origins and Development in Architecture and Urbanism 3 credits.
 The seminar explores the origins and developments of Japanese spatial concepts and surveys how they help form the contemporary architecture, ways of life, and cities of the country.
 Many Japanese spatial concepts, such as MA, are about creating time-space distances and relationship between objects, people, space, and experiences.
 These concepts go beyond the fabric of a built structure, and encompass architecture, landscape, and city.
 Each class is designed around one or two Japanese words that signify particular design concepts.
 Each week, a lecture on the word(s) with its design features, backgrounds, historical examples, and contemporary application is followed by student discussion.
-Contemporary works studied include those by Maki, Isozaki, Ando, Ito, Kuma, and SANAA.
-The urbanism of Tokyo and Kyoto is discussed.
+Contemporary works studied include those by Maki, Isozaki, Ando, Ito, SANAA, and Fujimoto.
+The urbanism and landscape of Tokyo and Kyoto are discussed.
 Students are required to make in-class presentations and write a final paper.
 Limited enrollment.
-Yoko Kawai
+Yoko Kawai formal precision.
+What unites them is their shared occupation with power: they both satisfy the need for their originator to tell people how to live.
+The seminar also examines the very diverse ways in which utopias have been historically conceived, both in relation to what they are critiquing - social disorder and despotism, industrial degradation, capitalist hegemony - and in relation to how they are evaluated: Tafuri's scathing critique versus Jameson's admiration, for example.
+The first part of the seminar examines the historical, architectural projects that constitute our understanding and definition of "utopia."
+The second part is devoted to contemporary examinations of the concept of utopia: texts and projects that extend the debate about the validity of the term in an age of globalization, technocracy, and virtuality.
+Students are asked to do weekly readings with written responses; an in-class presentation; and a 15-page paper elaborating on the presentation topic.
+Not offered in 2015-2016.
+Peggy Deamer]